teamgantt/dumpa/README.md

-dumpa is a Clojure library for live replicating data from a MySQL database. *Dumpa* is a fork of dumpa that includes support for the latest version of Clojure and core.async.
+[Dumpr](https://github.com/sharetribe/dumpr) is a Clojure library for live replicating data from a MySQL database. *Dumpa* is a fork of dumpa that includes support for the latest version of Clojure and core.async.
 It also aims to support some bugfixes.